 An estate plan can be used to indicate to everyone that your partner should be treated as such.
 For instance, a Declaration of Final Disposition under Ark.
 Code Ann. §§ 20-17-102 (2015) is legally binding and is much more respected than your partner saying, “She said she wanted to be cremated.”
 A formal plan is also necessary, in most cases, to provide the required legal support to take certain actions on your partner’s behalf.

-LGBT Estate Planning in Fayetteville Arkansas: Making Sure All the Bases are Covered
+LGBTQ Estate Planning in Fayetteville Arkansas: Making Sure All the Bases are Covered

 While it is possible to create your own estate plan, it is also a good idea to consult an estate planning attorney who specializes in estate planning legal issues in Arkansas.
 An experienced Fayetteville Arkansas estate planning attorney can help you make sure you have all of your bases covered.
 Establishing an estate plan will ensure your wishes are documented, regardless of who may be questioning your partnership.